saurabh-jaiswal-git/expense-tracker/README.md

 # AI-Powered Expense Tracker

-A comprehensive expense tracking application with AI-driven financial insights and bank integration capabilities.
+A comprehensive expense tracking application with AI-driven financial insights using OpenAI GPT and Anthropic Claude models.

 ## 🚀 Project Overview

-This is a Spring Boot application designed to evolve from manual expense entry to an AI-powered financial management system with bank integration.
-The application follows a phased approach to feature development.
+This is a Spring Boot application that provides AI-powered financial analysis and expense tracking.
+The application integrates with multiple AI providers (OpenAI and Anthropic) to analyze spending patterns and provide personalized financial insights.

 ## 🏗️ System Architecture